RobinKaul/hil/docs/rest_api.md

 Only one client may be connected to a node's console in this fashion at a time; if a second client connects, the first will be disconnected.

-The node's obm must be enabled; a `BlockedError` will be raised otherwise.
+The node's obm must be enabled; a `OBMError` will be raised otherwise.

 Authorization requirements: